dimensigon/tibero-docker/README.md

 ### TmaxSoft Official Website

-Do you want to create your own machine, register in [support.tmaxsoft.com](https://support.tmaxsoft.com) and claim your own trial license.
+Do you want to create your own machine, register in [TechNet Tmax](https://technet.tmax.co.kr/en/front/main/main.do) and claim your own trial license.

 The license inside the container is not meant for distribution, sale or resale.
 All rights are reserved to Dimensigon.